 - Materials may be renewed if approval for renewal has been received from the lending library.

 - Non-resident borrowers, other than residents of Rural Polk County, must use their home library for interlibrary loan borrowing.

 - Interlibrary loans must comply with copyright law.

 Guidelines for Educator Cards

 The purpose of the Educator card is to allow teachers to check out books for the students in their classes.
-This program is designed for teachers in public schools, private schools, preschools, daycare centers, home day care providers and home school parents within the city limits of Des Moines, Windsor Heights, and Rural Polk County.
+This program is designed for teachers in public schools, private schools, preschools, daycare centers, home day care providers and home school parents within the city limits of Des Moines, and Rural Polk County.
 Books are checked out for one month and no fines are assessed.
 The Cardholder must pay for lost books.

 (A book is considered lost when it is forty days overdue.)